Senior Advisor at Viola Ventures

-Ronen Joined Viola Ventures (formerly known as Carmel Ventures) in February 2008 and currently serves as a General Partner.
-His investment areas of focus include SaaS, big data, cyber security and internet.
+Ronen Joined Viola Ventures in February 2008 and currently serves as a Senior Advisor.
+His investment areas of focus include SaaS, AI, and datacenter infrastructure.

-Ronen is currently a board member in Samanage, ironSource, Perfecto Mobile, enSilo, Redis Labs, and CodeFresh.
-He also served as a board member at Shunra (acquired by HP), Amadesa (acquired by Live Person), Kampyle (acquired by Medallia) and Cloudyn (acquired by Microsoft)
+Ronen is currently a board member in Redis Labs, CodeFresh, Mov.AI, Pliops, Syte and Verbit.
+He also served as a board member at ironSource (stake acquired by CVC), Samanage (acquired by SolarWinds), Perfecto (acquired by Perforce), Shunra (acquired by HP), Amadesa (acquired by Live Person), Kampyle (acquired by Medallia) and Cloudyn (acquired by Microsoft).

 Before joining Carmel, Ronen was VP of Product Management at Verint Systems, and director of project management at ECtel (NASDAQ:ECTX), where he led the delivery of large scale, multi-million dollar projects in North and Latin America.